Prem-ium/BingRewards/README.md

 - Apprise Alerts

 # To-Do:
-- Speed up 'more activities' execution
-- Selecting correct answers only on 'This or That' Quiz format.
+- Selecting only correct answers on 'This or That' Quiz format.
 (Currently chooses choices at random for streak completion purposes.)